bigskysoftware/_hyperscript/www/features/on.md

   on click 2 to 10
   on click 11 and on
 ```

+You can then optionally listen to an even from another element using the `from <expr>` syntax, including the special
+value `elsewhere`, which will listen for the event from elsewhere in the DOM.
+(This is useful if you want "click-away to
+close" behavior.)

 Finally an event can specify a `debounced at` or `throttled at` value to debounce or throttle the events.